UpCloudLtd/uks-instructions/README.md

 This repository contains sample configurations for Terraform and Kubernetes manifests to get started with our UpCloud Kubernetes Service (UKS).

-Note that this repository is still under construction.
-We're updating the repository until the test period begins.
+Note that this repository is still evolving.
+Please check back during the test period and also familiarise yourself with [the known issues](KNOWN_ISSUES.md)!

 ## Terraform